shader/arc-openshift/README.md

 ## Next Steps.

+For convenience, you can add racket to your path via:

+  export PATH=$PATH:${OPENSHIFT_DATA_DIR}racket-6.0.1/bin

 Edit your code locally.
 Test run it locally or don't.
-When ready, commit and push it OpenShift and the scripts will automatically stop/start the server with the new changes.
+When ready, commit and push it to OpenShift and the scripts will automatically stop/start the server with the new changes.